Congratulations! You have made it to the end of the scavenger hunt! And now, for your very special surprise: a sneak peek at my WIP known as:

 She opened it and had scarcely read the small inscription inside the cover when the first tear fell.
 No one had ever been this thoughtful towards her before.

-She placed it onto the table as though it were glass and turned back to him.
+Slowly, she placed it onto the table as though it were glass and turned back to him, blinking back tears.
 He looked somewhat alarmed, and asked, “Is something wrong?
 Do you not-”

 She cut him off with a tight embrace, squeezing her eyes shut against the tears.
 Then, a mere moment later, she felt his arms come up and wrap around her in return.